 The performers use their new facilitation skills once again to ask the audience to get involved in finding alternative paths for the characters in this tragic story.
 First, a local teacher intervenes to help the young woman.

 Led by the facilitators, other audience members “touch-tag” into the performance and speak to her mother too, exploring ways to change behaviour, and find solutions, together.

 Another local teacher, surrounded by some of his pupils, gives a speech about how teachers in the community can get involved in championing sexual and reproductive health education.

 The performances have ended, and our Interactive Theatre for Behaviour Change Training participants are exhilarated.
 Some of them simply did not believe that they could get up there, perform and facilitate in front of large audiences, and their self-confidence has soared.
 Our process of change starts with the individual, and can then move to group and community levels.

 Their training has culminated in a highly successful first step into using Interactive Theatre to influence community attitudes on the vital importance of opening up positive and constructive conversations between parents and children around sexual and reproductive health.
 We are excited to follow their journey as they continue to flourish as performers and facilitators – changing conversations throughout their communities.

 “I am looking to totally change my behaviour.
 Now I feel confident that I can contribute to community behaviour changes” – Participant

-This training in Rwanda is part of five Interactive Theatre Training pilot projects implemented by Theatre for a Change and VSO in Bangladesh, Nepal, Rwanda, Swaziland and Tanzania.
-Click here to read more about these projects.
+This training in Rwanda is part of our partnership work with VSO in Bangladesh, Eswatini, Mozambique, Nepal, Rwanda and Tanzania.
+Click here to find out more.

 To help us train more young people to become change makers in their communities, please support our work here.
 A £25 gift could help enable an Interactive Theatre performance like those you have seen to take place and change lives.